whyseesong/madeingermany/Readme.md

 	+ attestated_time

 ### Functions
-##### this document follows the structure mentioned at 'page structure tree' and 'Views.py structure' before.
+##### This document follows the structure mentioned at 'page structure tree' and 'Views.py structure' before.
 + #### index
-###### load *mainpage/index.html* file and show user details. you can see user lists of name and user grade.
+###### Load *mainpage/index.html* file and show user details.
+You can see user lists of name and user grade.
 	+ click user name : jump to **user_detail**
 	+ click new user : jump to **write_user**
 	+ click delete user : jump to **delete_user**

 + #### user_detail
-###### load *mainpage/user_detail.html* file. this page shows you user details(user name, user grade), and details of devices which current user have. device details include device name, ip address, is attestated, and attestated time.
+###### Load *mainpage/user_detail.html* file.
+This page shows you user details(user name, user grade), and details of devices which current user have.
+Device details include device name, ip address, is attestated, and attestated time.
 	+ click new device : jump to **write_device**
 	+ click delete device : jump to **delete_device**
 	+ click modify user : jump to **modify_data**